TCWagner/rconnect/README.md

 ```

 So, our riverscape has a conectivity of \~30% for Chondrilla
-choncrilloides.
+chondrilloides.

-We can now determine the effective distance (eD), a measure that tells
+We can now determine the effective distance (*eD*), a measure that tells
 us, how fas away a patch would be from an …

 ``` r